Clark v. Martinez: History

 When Martinez sought adjustment in 1991, he had already been convicted of assault with a deadly weapon in Rhode Island and burglary in California, while Benitez, who sought adjustment in 1985, had been convicted of grand theft in Florida.
 Both men were convicted of additional felonies after their adjustment applications were denied.

 Both Martinez and Benitez had their parole revoked and faced deportation by Immigration and Naturalization Services (INS).
 Both remained in immigration detention after the 90-day period.
 While being detained by INS, Martinez and Benitez each filed a petition for a writ of habeas corpus under to challenge their indefinite detention.

 On October 30, 2002, Martinez was granted petition by the United States District Court for the District of Oregon under Martinez v.
 Smith and was to be released at the digression of INS.
 Benitez, meanwhile, was denied petition by the United States District Court for the Northern District of Florida under Benitez v.
 Wallis on July 11, 2002.
-These contracting interpretations of Zadvydas v.
+These contradicting interpretations of Zadvydas v.
 Davis led to the cases being consolidated by the United States Supreme Court.